Cold Spaghetti

 Coldspaghetti is written by Holly, a 30-something Mother of two locked in the endless pursuit of a PhD.
 We live in 100+ year old construction zone home in New Orleans.

 I love photography, painting, drawing, design, and all things that merge with any of the above.
-I jumped into the world of public health because I wanted a career where I could fuel my intellectual curiosities and believe that happy places, sunshine, and moonbeams are all possible.
+I jumped into the world of public health because I wanted a career where I could fuel my intellectual curiosities and commitment to social justice.
 And because I wanted to fuel my inner science-geek.
 Personal passions including exploring the realities of health and understanding the problems public health and development seek to remedy.
 Commonly heard phrases include: “But can we measure it?”
-“Paul, can you fix this?” and “Please do not put your feet on the dinner table.”
+“Paul, can you fix this?” and “What IS that smell?”

 And the people that matter…